Smoke detector replacement schedule

 Electrical

 The answer to 'smoke detector replacement schedule' is that smoke detectors should be replaced every 10 years.
-Smoke detectors are an essential safety device in the home, but their sensors can become less reliable over time.
-The National Fire Protection Association (NFPA) recommends replacing all smoke detectors, including hard-wired and battery-powered models, after 10 years of use to ensure they continue to function properly and provide early warning in the event of a fire.
+Smoke detectors are essential safety devices that alert you to fires in your home, but their sensors can become less reliable over time.
+Most manufacturers recommend replacing smoke detectors after 10 years of use to ensure they are functioning properly and providing adequate protection for your family.

 Step-by-Step Guide